 To decide how much compensation to recommend we refer to and take account of relevant precedents.

 The Severity of Injustice scale contains six different levels of injustice that a complaint could fall into; each level includes a range of amounts of compensation we would usually recommend in those circumstances.
 For example, compensation for a Level 3 injustice would fall within the range of £500-£950.

 Our website has copies of reports of other investigations we have done so you will be able to see the recommendations we have made in other cases we have investigated.

 The complaints we have received

-We have received complaints about the Department for Work and Pensions’ communication regarding changes to women’s State Pension age, first introduced by the Pensions Act 1995, and associated issues.
+We have received complaints about the DWP’s communication of changes to women’s State Pension age, first introduced by the Pensions Act 1995, and associated issues.

 Women say they have experienced financial loss and a negative impact on their health, emotional well-being or home life as a result.